WARPD: World model Assisted Reactive Policy Diffusion: Experiments

 \section{Experiments}

-We run three sets of experiments.
-In the first set, we evaluate the validity of our main contributions.
-We compare LWD with action trajectory generation methods with respect to 1) Longer Action Horizons and Environment Perturbations, where experiments are performed on the PushT task ~\citep{chi2024diffusionpolicy} and the Lift and Can Robomimic tasks \citep{robomimic2021}, while varying these parameters, and 2) Lower inference costs, where experiments are performed on 10 tasks from the Metaworld~\cite{yu2020metaworld} suite of tasks, to show LWD requires fewer parameters during inference while maintaining multi-task performance.
+We run four sets of experiments.
+In the first set~(\cref{subsec:sota_comparisons}), we evaluate the validity of our main contributions.
+In the second set (\cref{subsubsec:model_components}), we ablate different components of our method.
+In the third set (\cref{subsubsec:vision}), we show how WARPD can be scaled to vision-based observation environments.
+In the final set (\cref{subsec:bhave}), we analyze the behavior distribution modeled by our latent space.
+In the first set, we compare WARPD with action trajectory generation methods with respect to 1) Longer Action Horizons and Environment Perturbations, where experiments are performed while varying these parameters on the PushT task ~\citep{chi2024diffusionpolicy} and the Lift and Can Robomimic tasks \citep{robomimic2021}, and 2) Lower inference costs, where experiments are performed on 10 tasks from the Metaworld~\cite{yu2020metaworld} suite of tasks, to show WARPD requires fewer parameters during inference while maintaining multi-task performance.
 The task descriptions are provided in \cref{sec:mt10_desc}.
 We choose a multi-task experiment here as the model capacity required for solving multiple tasks generally increases with the number of tasks.
-In the second set, we provide ablations over important components of our method.
-In the final set, we analyze the behavior distribution modeled by our latent space.
-These can be found in \cref{subsec:bhave}, \cref{sec:bra}, and \cref{app:hc_recon_metrics}.